-In 2016, Callum’s second season racing cars, he finished 6th overall in the FIA F3 European championship in 2016, with several wins and podiums.
-Callum was also the highest placed British driver in the FIA F3 World Cup at Macau, with an overall 5th position for the Race 2 Grand Prix, and 2nd in the Qualifying Race.
-In 2017, Callum took 6 wins, 11 podiums and 10 pole positions in the FIA F3 European Championship, finishing 4th overall, with more Fastest Laps and pole positions than any other driver.
+In 2017, Callum's final season in FIA F3, Callum took 7 wins, 12 podiums and 11 pole positions, including taking a commanding win of the Macau GP's Qualification Race at the FIA F3 World Cup.
+In the FIA F3 European Championship, Callum finished 4th overall, with more fastest laps and pole positions than any other driver.
+In 2016, Callum’s second season racing cars, he finished 6th overall in the FIA F3 European championship in 2016, and was also the highest placed British driver in the FIA F3 World Cup at Macau that year, with an overall 5th position for the Race 2 Grand Prix, and 2nd in the Qualifying Race.

 “the ultimate end of year showdown and showcase of global racing talent.”
 Frederic Bertrand, FIA’s Circuit Championships Director.